 The growing number of brands on the shelves may cause decision paralysis among consumers, causing them to choose price over brand association.
 Brands can work to counteract this effect by ensuring their messaging is prominent, authentic, and engaging across multiple touch points.

-Alex Conner has been in the loyalty rewards and cash-back shopping space for more than 10 years with MyPoints and now Prodege, where he is vice president, revenue & operations for the company’s shopper marketing business.
+About the Author Alex Conner has been in the loyalty rewards and cash-back shopping space for more than 10 years with MyPoints and now Prodege, where he is vice president, revenue & operations for the company’s shopper marketing business.
 His main focus is driving revenue by way of supporting Prodege’s sales and operations teams.